1. Qualitative and Dynamic Verbs

 6. Mood

-Like nouns, verbs only have one form that never changes.
+Every verb has one unchanging form.
 There are no irregular verbs, no participles, no gerunds, no infinitives.
-Although verbs can take prefixes and suffixes, this is entirely regular.
+Changes in tense, mood, and aspect are indicated by the use of markers.
+Verbs can take prefixes and suffixes, but this is entirely regular.

 Qualitative and Dynamic Verbs